PowerBuoy: Design

 The PB3 PowerBuoy has 3 main parts; the float, the spar, and the mooring.
-The float is the part of the buoy that rests on the surface of the water, it is usually a bright color like yellow, red, or orange.
+The float is the part of the buoy that rests on the surface of the water.
+It is usually a bright color like yellow, red, or orange.
 The spar is the large cylindrical section of the buoy located under the surface of the water.
 At the bottom of the spar is a large heavy plate which stops the spar from moving with the waves.
 The float is able to move freely up and down the spar.
 The mooring is what anchors the buoy in place.
-The mooring connects to the spar through a series of cables and rest under the surface of the water.
+The mooring connects to the spar through a series of cables and rests under the surface of the water.
 Each PB3 PowerBuoy can have 1 to 3 moorings that can be adjusted to rest at different depths depending on the conditions and needs of the specific PB3 PowerBuoy.

 PB3 PowerBuoys are designed to have maintenance every 3 years.

 On the float of each PB3 PowerBuoy is a control and management system, a set of devices that take and process information to send back to PB3 PowerBuoy control centers.
 This system is used to self-monitor and provide proactive information allowing for more efficient and less costly maintenance, allowing for increased availability and effectiveness.
 As of July 2020 the control and management system expanded to include the PowerBuoy surveillance system.